IllyaGordy/patientList/README.md

 Patient Update Customer Relationship Management System

-This is a Patient managemnt application
+This is a Patient management application.